 Muscles Targeted: Wide grip pulldowns target your back muscles.
 The “back” covers a wide area, but for this exercise, it specifically hits the latissimus dorsi (lats), which are shaped like two large wings and gives bodybuilders that manta-ray look.
 The most prominent bodybuilder who dominated the back pose is Arnold Schwarzenegger.
 The secondary muscles targeted are the biceps and forearms.

 Exercise Instructions: Position yourself on the lat pulldown machine and grab the bar using an overhand grip with your hands a little wider than shoulder width.
-Slowly pull the bar straight down in front of you until it is about even with the middle of your chest.
+Slowly pull the bar straight down in front of you until it is positioned at either chin level (as seen in the photo) or the middle/upper part of your chest.
+The position will depend on your level of flexibility in your shoulders, so only go low enough to a point that is comfortable.
 Pause for a brief moment at the bottom and then slowly return the weight back up to the starting position and repeat.

 Why This Exercise is Important: A well-shaped back has many aesthetic benefits.
 It gives bodybuilders that classic V-shape (or “V-taper”) and creates an illusion of small waist.
 It also conveys a statement of strength and power.
 A wide, well-defined back is one of the most coveted muscle groups by bodybuilders.
 Chin-ups and wide grip pulldowns are some of the best exercises for developing the width of your lats.
 Aside from making you look good, the lats draw the arms back and downwards.
 It’s the muscle you use when you need to rotate your arms back to reach towards the side, moving towards the front and vice-versa.
 This is the muscle that tennis players rely on when serving to their opponent.
 For the non-athletes, if you don’t work the back area, you can become prone to frozen shoulders, especially if your job entails long periods of immobility (e.g. working in front of a computer for extended periods of time).
 At the same time, the lats also play a major role in scapular retraction, or when you pull your shoulder blades together.
 It’s the muscle you use when you throw a ball or push against an object.
 A strong back ensures that you have good posture and your lats are part of these important interconnected muscles.
 Those who have experienced back pain know the importance of strengthening this area.